thatswhatsimonsaid/RashomonActiveLearning/README.md

         * `M*/`: Subdirectories containing the raw `.pkl` results for each method.
         * `aggregated/`: Contains the compiled `.csv` files.
     * `images/`: Contains the final, saved plot images.

+## Citing

+If you use this code in your research, please consider citing our paper: [Arxiv](https://arxiv.org/abs/2503.06770)